 Approved: August 15, 2016

-The working environment at the Texas A&M Transportation Institute (TTI) shall be free from all forms of illegal discrimination, sexual harassment, and related retaliation.
-Conduct constituting illegal discrimination, sexual harassment, and related retaliation based on race, color, religion, sex, national origin, disability, age, genetic information, veteran status, sexual orientation, or gender identity is specifically prohibited by federal law, state law, policies and regulations of The Texas A&M University System, and/or TTI rules, and will result in appropriate sanctions.
+The working environment at the Texas A&M Transportation Institute (TTI) shall be free from all forms of discrimination.
+Conduct constituting discrimination is specifically prohibited by federal law, state law, policies and regulations of The Texas A&M University System, and/or TTI rules, and will result in appropriate sanctions.

-TTI is committed to protecting its employees from illegal discrimination, sexual harassment, and related retaliation by fellow employees, customers, vendors, consultants, and independent contractors.
-The agency requires employees to report all perceived incidents of violation, regardless of the position of the alleged offender.
+TTI is committed to protecting its employees from discrimination by fellow employees, customers, vendors, consultants, and independent contractors.
+The agency requires employees to report all perceived incidents of discrimination, regardless of the position of the alleged offender.
 The agency will ensure that all allegations are promptly, thoroughly, and equitably investigated and resolved, and will strive to prevent recurrence of the situation.

 Reason for Rule